v4ndn/V4ndn/README.md

 -   **State Management**: Familiar with Redux, MobX, and Zustand for managing application state
 -   **Tailwind CSS**: For rapid and consistent styling
 -   **Sass**: For writing more efficient and modular CSS
--   **Animations and Interactions**: Proficient in Motion and GSAP for creating engaging user experiences

 **🔧 Testing**
 -   **Jest**: For unit testing and ensuring code quality